atdd-bdd/GherkinExecutorForJava/README.md

 ## Why Not Use Existing Frameworks?

 I've been using Cucumber, one of the most common applications that uses Gherkin, for a number of years.
 You can have a table after each step.
-However you need to add additional code to use that table as a list of objects.
+However, you need to add additional code to use that table as a list of objects.
 The method for doing so has changed from version to version and has gotten more complex.
 It appears that conversion of tables into lists of objects has been removed from the latest version.